Heat Intolerance.

 PKGhatak, MD

-Heat intolerance is not a disease, it is a symptom.
-Some people would say “it is too hot in here” and others might look at him in surprise because they felt comfortably cold in the same room.
+Heat intolerance is not a disease; it is a symptom.
+Some might say, “It is too hot in here,” and others might look at him in surprise because they feel comfortably cold in the same room.

 Yes, there is a physiological reason for heat intolerance.

-The human body's Heat Center in the brain is connected with the skin temperature receptors and internal organ receptors.
-The Heat Center (HC) is located in the Hypothalamus of the brain which is connected with the pituitary endocrine gland and the center for the sympathetic and parasympathetic nervous system which is located in the hindbrain.
+The Heat Center is located in the brain, and is connected with the skin and the internal organ temperature receptors., The Heat Center (HC) is located in the Hypothalamus of the brain, which is connected with the pituitary endocrine gland, which in turn is connected with the sympathetic and parasympathetic nervous systems.

-By varying the output, the heat center the body is able to maintain a constant core temperature all through the winter and summer, whether the body is fully clothed or not, that property is known as Euthermic.
+By varying the output, the heat center of the body can maintain a constant core temperature throughout the winter and summer.

 Source of body heat.

-Heat Center regulates temperature settings but the metabolic process generates heat.
+Heat Center regulates temperature settings, but the metabolic process generates heat.
 It is like a computer; multiple programs are running in the background.
 The metabolic process continues at all times during the lifetime of the individual.
-The organ functions continue at a basal level and that generates heat.
-This is called Basal metabolism.
-In humans, the Basal Metabolic Rate (BMI) is 76 kilocalories/Kg body weight /Hour.
+The organ functions continue at a basal, and is called Basal metabolism.
+In humans, the Basal Metabolic Rate (BMR) is 76 kilocalories/Kg body weight /Hour.
 This is the main source of body heat.

 2. Specific dynamic action of food (SDA).
-The energy is required for digestion, absorption, transport and synthesis and breakdown of food.
-This portion of the energy requirement is in addition to the Basal metabolism and this is called SDA or the Thermal effect of food.
-Protein requires the most energy, about 20 % of the calories contained in protein food.
+The process of digestion of food generates heat.
+Protein gives out the most heat, about 20 % of the calories contained in protein food.
 This is the reason we feel comfortably warm after eating a steak.

 4. Shivering.
-Everyone can recall having been exposed to cold and wind, and the body begins to shiver.
+Exposed to cold and wind, the body begins to shiver.
 Muscle contractions generate body heat.

-5. Non-shivering thermogenesis takes place in Brown Fat and muscles.
+5. Non-shivering thermogenesis: It takes place in Brown Fat and muscles.
 Adrenaline is released at the sympathetic nerve terminal of brown fat tissue and muscle.
-Adrenaline accelerates the conversion of fatty acid and glucose to heat, ketones, H2O and CO2.
+Adrenaline accelerates the conversion of fatty acids and glucose to heat, ketones, H2O, and CO2.

 Anticholinergic drugs.
 Anticholinergic drugs decrease sweat production and prevent cooling from evaporation and loss of heat.
 The core body temperature rises.

 Heat stroke.
 When exposed to high heat in a humid environment, the body fails to dissipate heat by radiation and evaporation.
 The core temperature rises and derails the functioning of metabolic and enzyme systems.
-It turns into an emergency situation and without decreasing the core temperature by therapeutics and fluid administration, permanent neurological and cardiac damage leads to fatalities.
+It turns into an emergency situation, and can permanently damage the brain and heart, and even death.

 Malignant Hyperthermia.
 This is another life threatening medical condition.
-It is an inherited disease inherited as an autosomal dominant trait.
-In susceptible patients, exposed to volatile anesthetic agents during general anesthesia, large amounts of calcium leave the calcium stores and enter the skeletal muscle fibers.
+It is an inherited disease inherited as an autosomal dominant trait. exposed to volatile anesthetic agents during general anesthesia, large amounts of calcium leave the calcium stores and enter the skeletal muscle fibers.
 Increased intramuscular calcium produces sustained muscle contractions.
 An excessive amount of heat is generated.
-The contracted state of muscles obstructs blood flow in the muscles.
-When the blood supply is cut off for a prolonged time muscles undergo necrosis which is called Rhabomyolysis.
+Blood vessels may contract for a long time and can cut off blood flow, which is called Rhabdomyolysis.
 The released myoglobin from the necrotic muscle can block the kidney filters, producing metabolic acidosis and hyperkalemia (high serum potassium).
 Followed by cardiovascular collapse and death even death.

 Multiple sclerosis.
-In Multiple sclerosis, the demyelation may directly affect the hypothalamus and autoionic control center.
+In Multiple sclerosis, the demyelination may directly affect the hypothalamus and the autonomic control center.
 Excessive heat generation may also be accompanied by derailed heat dissipation because of spinal cord lesions in multiple sclerosis.

 Multisystem atrophy of the nervous system.
 The autonomic center damage is the result of increased heat.